Skip to content

 • This script is executed only in batch job applications when they are not forced to stop.

-After filling in the container parameters, click Save to save the container configuration, and then click NEXT.
+After filling in the container parameters, click Save, then Next.

 Examples